Banner

 A segment of Wisconsin's self-funded snowmobile trail system winds its way through the Kickapoo Valley Reserve.
 A local snowmobile club grooms and maintains the trail from December 15 through March 31, snow cover permitting.
 Snowmobilers are required to stay on the designated snowmobile trail.

-Wisconsin DVR Snowmobile Regulations.
+Wisconsin DNR Snowmobile Regulations.